Tag: Nicholas Soames

 The below Parliamentary question was asked by Nicholas Soames on 2016-02-23.

-To ask the Secretary of State for Environment, Food and Rural Affairs, what steps she is taking to promote collaboration between farmers by setting up producer organisations in the dairy sector.
+To ask the Secretary of State for Environment, Food and Rural Affairs, what steps she is taking to facilitate the development of an improved labelling code in the UK.

 George Eustice